Welcome to Bells Counseling!

 Mrs. DiPinto joined the Bells staff in 2016.
 She has a Bachelor of Science in Sociology from Rowan University and a Master of Education in School Counseling from Wilmington University.
-Mrs. DiPinto is a proud graduate of the Washington Township School District, attending Bells Elementary, Orchard Valley Middle and WTHS.
-She is the I&RS team leader, 504 coordinator, serves on the OLWEUS committee and is a member of the Gloucester County Elementary School Counselor Association.
-Mrs. DiPinto will be teaching classroom guidance lessons, leading small groups and meeting with students individually.
+Mrs. DiPinto is a proud graduate of the Washington Township School District, attending Bells, Orchard Valley and WTHS.
+She is the I&RS team leader, 504 coordinator, serves on the Mindfulness team and No Place For Hate committee.
+Mrs. DiPinto will be teaching classroom lessons, leading small groups and meeting with students individually.
 Her goal is to provide students with resources needed to ensure academic, career, and personal/social success.
 Mrs. DiPinto enjoys spending time with her husband, their two dogs (Jake and Riley), and her family.

 Phone: Ext.
 5602

 BA, Psychology - Glassboro State College MA, Psychoeducational Processes - Temple University EdS - Marriage and Family Therapy Certification: SAC